mjmmattoni98/allfunds/frontend/README.md

-# Project Name
+# Frontend for News Application

 ## Overview

-This is the frontend for a news application that displays news from a NodeJS Express backend.
-The application is built with NextJS (React), TypeScript, and Tailwind CSS.
+This project is the frontend of a technical test for Allfunds.
+It is a news application that displays news items from an API.
+The application is built with Next.js, a React framework, and uses Tailwind CSS for styling.

 ## Project Structure